-The proposed works include the removal of 186.73 hectares of native vegetation.
-Of the area to be cleared for the project's internal roads, 40-45% is threatened ecological communities (Map F9-1).
-The area immediately surrounding the project location already has 18,160 hectares of native vegetation removed due to State Forest timber production - 13,000 hectares in Nundle State Forest, 4,800 ha at Hanging Rock and 360 ha at Ben Halls Gap, resulting in ridgelines of a radiata pine monoculture, uninhabitable by many native animal species.
+The proposed works include the removal of 327.24 acres of native vegetation.
+Of the area to be cleared for the project's internal roads, 40-45% is threatened ecological communities.
+The area immediately surrounding the project location already has 44,874 acres of native vegetation removed due to State Forest timber production - 3,212 acres in Nundle State Forest, 11,861 ac at Hanging Rock and 889 ac at Ben Halls Gap, resulting in ridgelines of a radiata pine monoculture, uninhabitable by many native animal species.
 Adding to their plight, regular logging operations leave large tracts of land completely bare.
-Much of the remaining land in the area is cleared and semi-cleared agricultural farmland.
+Much of the remaining land in the area is cleared and semicleared agricultural farmland.

 Consequently, all remaining native bushland must be protected as being extremely valuable habitat for every section of threatened ecological flora communities detailed in the EIS.
-The only existing protected nature reserve, Ben Halls Gap, at 2,500 ha, is now under threat to be impacted by at least 15 wind turbines.
+The only existing protected nature reserve, Ben Halls Gap, at 2,500 ha, is now under threat to be impacted by at least 13 wind turbines.

 In Australia, its the in-ground water that keeps the landscape alive.
-Water enters higher ground through recharge areas of well-drained soils, moving down the landscape to be stored in the layer of sand and clay that underlies much of the continent for use by plants during the inevitable dry spells.
+Water percolates from higher ground recharge areas of well-drained soils, moving down through the strata to be stored in the layer of sand and clay that underlies much of the continent for use by plants during the inevitable dry spells.
 This aquifer is the source of springs and bores.
-The classification of the soil within the project area as almost entirely ferrosol (Map F16-3) suggests the whole site is one of those valuable recharge areas.
+The classification of the soil within the Project area as almost entirely ferrosol suggests the whole site is one of those valuable recharge areas.
 These soils are only found in well-drained sites with rainfall between 700mm and 1450mm.
 Ferrosols have high agricultural potential because of their good structure and moderate to high chemical fertility and water-holding capacity.